 Marketing Hub is a fantastic tool for businesses of all kinds looking to dive into data-driven marketing.
 It connects to Hubspot CRM so you can track, analyze, and deploy your customer data from one place.

-From Marketing Hub, you can create optimized content, launch segmented email campaigns, monitor social media activity, and run retargeting ad campaigns.
+From Marketing Hub, you can create optimized content, launch segmented email campaigns, view customer journey analytics, monitor social media activity, and run retargeting ad campaigns.

 2. Google Analytics

 Google Analytics is a leading tool for tracking and reporting on website user behavior.
 It allows you to better understand your website traffic, bounce rates, visitor sessions, customer demographics, and more.